exoplatform/exo-documentation/docs/OnlyOffice.rst

    |image4|

-Clicking on this button loads the dcument in the corresponding OnlyOffice editor in new tab for maximum comfort.
+Clicking on this button loads the document in the corresponding OnlyOffice editor in new tab for maximum comfort.

 .. _EditorInterface: